 He was the most magnificent stallion a little girl could conjure up in her mind.
 A little more than a yearling and yet his coat glistened radiant ebony like black marble rubbed to a glossy shine.
 His long, slender legs held him well above her head.
 When he moved he danced gracefully on delicate hooves, with the proficiency of a well trained performer.
 His tail flagged attention while his luxurious mane hung in fine strands of onyx thread.
 Peeking through a forelock that coyly covered one eye he gestured a dare to harness his power.

 This stallion revealed fathoms of beauty, grace, and spirited gentleness that coursed through his veins like whitewater.
 Never before had she glimpsed such a beautiful specimen of equine profusion.
 In her heart she immediately claimed him as her own.
-She hoped her father would see her excitement and give in to her requests to keep him, if she could conjure up the courage to do so.
+She hoped her father would see her excitement and give in to her requests to keep him.
+Now if only she could conjure up the courage to do so.
 That night, snuggling deep in the covers of her bed she prayed for ownership.
 Drifting off, she dreamed of the midnight horse and rider thundering over the turf with synchronized movements like that of a fine old timepiece.

 It was an obtrusive commotion that woke her the next morning.
 A cacophony of shouts, snorts and curses.
 She leaped from the bed and pulled cowboy boots over bare feet.
 Yanking a light jacket over pajama tops she raced out the door.
 The ground, still mushy from the spring thaw sucked her feet into the mud threatening to trap her wherever she stepped.
 But she was stalwart.
 Her young legs toned from riding, were no match for the gripping ground.